ETD Approval Deadlines

 Graduating Spring 2024: Friday, May 3, 2024 at 5:00PM

-You must be approved (not just submitted) before 5:00PM on the deadline date of the semester in which you plan to graduate.
+Your ETD must be approved (not just submitted) before 5:00PM on the deadline date of the semester in which you plan to graduate.
 To ensure your ETD is approved by the deadline, it is highly recommended that you submit a draft through the Submission Portal for initial review well in advance of the deadline.
 Please do not submit your ETD for the first time on the deadline day.
-This may result in your having to take a one-credit extension or graduating in the following semester.
+This may result in your having to take a one-credit extension and graduating in the following semester.

 Overview